Skip to Tutorial Content

 Calculating Means

-Now let's scale it up!
-Instead of taking only 10 samples and storing the sample means, let's take 500 samples and store the sample means.
-Then we'll plot the results on a histogram.
+Now let’s scale it up!
+Instead of only repeating our process 10 times and storing the sample means, let’s repeat it 500 times and store the sample means.
+Then we’ll plot the results on a histogram.

 dice = c(1,2,3,4,5,6)